AndreaLVR/CAST/README.md

 ---

+## 🔮 Current Scope & Future Direction

+### ⚡ Current Focus: Archival & Full Restoration
+CAST is currently designed as a stream transformer for **high-efficiency archival**.
+* **Primary Goal:** Balance maximum compression ratio with speed.
+* **Access Pattern:** **Sequential Access**.
+The tool is optimized for scenarios where the full file is restored for processing.

+### 🔭 Future Roadmap: Random Access
+The internal architecture is already **Block-Based**.
+Future research aims to **investigate the feasibility** of indexing these blocks to enable **Random Access**.
+If successful, this would allow querying specific parts of the file without full decompression.

+---

 ## 📊 Benchmarks & Performance Evaluation

 > **ℹ️ Note on Backend:** While the CAST algorithm is fundamentally backend-agnostic (compatible with LZMA, Zstd, Brotli, etc.), the implementations provided in this repository are specifically tuned to leverage **LZMA2** as the reference backend to demonstrate maximum compression density (using a **default 128 MB dictionary**).